Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - At home, as 10-point favorites or greater, the Buccaneers are unbeaten ATS (1-0).

-- Dolphins away games this season average 44.3 total points, 3.7 fewer than this contest's over/under (48).
+- The average total in Dolphins away games this season is 44.3 points, 3.7 fewer than this matchup's over/under (48).

 Powered by Data Skrive.